joaquinarroyo/ChatClientServer-C-Erlang/README.md

 ```
 server: start()
 ```
-after compiling the server module.
+after compiling the server module in the Erlang VM.

 The client will start with the command
 ```